alfio-event/alf.io/docs/deployment/OpenShift.md

 ## HTTPS Security

 To use TLS on a Route with a custom Hostname, [use openshift-acme](https://github.com/tnozicka/openshift-acme/tree/master/deploy/letsencrypt-live/single-namespace) which will automagically add a Cert from [Let's Encrypt](https://letsencrypt.org) as soon as you add the `metadata: annotations: kubernetes.io/tls-acme: "true"` to your Route.

+## Postgres database alternative

+Instead of the containerized Postgres which the YAML (above) sets up on your OpenShift, you could also consider using an external managed Postgres as a Service, e.g. from https://www.elephantsql.com.
+(You'd probably want to test performance due to the higher latency between the Alf.io app and the DB in this approach.)